doshi-github/Compose-Multiplatform-Sample/README.md

 ### Technologies

-The data displayed by the app is from [The Metropolitan Museum of Art Collection API](https://metmuseum.github.io/).
+The data displayed by the app is by using API created using Hasura and connecting it with MongoDB Atlas cloud database.

 The app uses the following multiplatform dependencies in its implementation: